Dynamics of Modular Matings: Geodesics

+\begin{defn} The rotation number of a Sturmian sequence is that of the corresponding rigid rotation of the circle: equivalently it is the limiting frequency with which the digit `$1$' appears in subwords of length $n$, as $n$ tends to $\infty$. \end{defn}

+The following Proposition lists the properties of Sturmian sequences that we shall make use of in our proofs in subsequent Sections:

-\item[(i)] For each rational $0<p/q<1$ there is exactly one finite Sturmian word $T_{p/q}$ (up to cyclic equivalence) of length $q$ and rotation number $p/q$, and there are two bi-infinite non-periodic Sturmian sequences of rotation number $p/q$.
+\begin{prop} \begin{enumerate} \item[(i)] For each rational $0<p/q<1$ there is exactly one Sturmian word $T_{p/q}$ (up to cyclic equivalence) of length $q$ and rotation number $p/q$, and there are two bi-infinite non-periodic Sturmian sequences of rotation number $p/q$.
 Both ends of each of the non-periodic Sturmian sequences consist of repeated copies of $T_{p/q}$.

-\item[(ii)] For each irrational $0<\nu<1$, the set of (singly) infinite Sturmian sequence of rotation number $\nu$ forms a Cantor set $C_{\nu}\subset(0,1)$ when these sequences are regarded as binary expressions for real numbers in $(0,1)$.
+\item[(ii)] For each irrational $0<\nu<1$, the set of Sturmian sequences of rotation number $\nu$ forms a Cantor set $C_{\nu}$ contained in the real interval $(0,1)$, when these sequences are regarded as binary expressions for real numbers.
 For each bi-infinite Sturmian sequence $S$ of rotation number $\nu$, and each shift (left or right), the orbit of $x^-(S)$ under the shift is dense in $C_\nu$, as is that of $x^+(S)$.

 \end{enumerate} \end{prop}

 {\bf Proof}